productinfo/scripting-in-swift/README.md

 ### MarkdownConverter.swift

-Fortunately, there are number of Markdown to HTML converting libraries written for iOS which are at our disposal.
-However, I was interested in seeing how we would call out to the same Python library used in the shell script.
+I was interested in seeing how we would call out to the same Python library used in the shell script in the case a native library wasn't available for us to use.

 ```swift
 class func createHTMLStringFromMarkdownContent_python(content: String) -> String?